Hearst Castle: Refectory

 The refectory was the only dining room in the castle, and was built between 1926 and 1927.
-The choir stalls which line the walls are from the La Seu d'Urgell Cathedral in Catalonia and the silk flags mounted on the walls are Palio banners from Siena.
+The choir stalls which line the walls are from the La Seu d'Urgell Cathedral in Catalonia, Spain, and the silk flags mounted on the walls are Palio banners from Siena, Italy.
 Hearst originally intended a "vaulted Moorish ceiling" for the room but, finding nothing suitable, he and Morgan settled on the Italian Renaissance example, dating from around 1600, which Hearst purchased from a dealer in Rome in 1924.
 Victoria Kastner considered that the flat roof, with life-size carvings of saints, "strikes a discordant note of horizontality among the vertical lines of the room".
 The style of the whole is Gothic, in contrast to the Renaissance approach adopted in the preceding assembly room.
 The refectory is said to have been Morgan's favorite interior within the castle.
 The design of both the refectory and the assembly room was greatly influenced by the monumental architectural elements, especially the fireplaces and the choir stalls used as wainscoting, and works of art, particularly the tapestries, which Hearst determined would be incorporated into the rooms.
 The central table provided seating for 22 in its usual arrangement of two tables, which could be extended to three or four, on the occasion of larger gatherings.
 The tables were sourced from an Italian monastery and were the setting for some of the best pieces from Hearst's collection of silverware.
 One of the finest is a wine cooler dating from the early 18th century and weighing 14.2 kg by the Anglo-French silversmith David Willaume.